Grislow/KnowledgeBase/resources/glossary.md

 * Encapsulation - grouping related properties and methods under a single entity.
 * Inheritance - passing down properties and methods between objects or classes creating a hirarchical dependency between them.
 * Polymorphism - creating a method or function that works differentely depending on context of execution.

+OOP focuses on data over algorithms.

+__Pros__:\
+* Easy to understand
+* Popular
+* Readable if done right

+__Cons__:\
+* depends on shared state
+* race conditions
+* easy to mess up with multi-level inheritance
+* hard to debug when messed up
+* not future-proof

+__Examples__: C++, C#, Java

+## Object Oriented Design Problems
+Object oriented programming can be very problematic in large and lengthy projects - especially when dealing with inheritance.
+Below are some issues that are so frequent they where given names.

+### __Fragile Base Class Problem__
+Classic inheritance means tight coupling means any changes in a base class must be handled appropriatly in any derivitive classes.
+Base class modification can essentially break any classes that inherit from it.

+### __Gorilla Banana Problem__
+In classical inheritance when you want to extend some class your new subclass adopts all the base class properties.
+And the base class could also be inheriting so you have to adopt its base class properties as well.
+And this goes on all the way up to the top level class.

+This way you could end up with a massive amount of unneeded properites on your newly created class.

+The name of the problem comes from a famous quote by Joe Armstrong:
+> I think the lack of reusability comes in object-oriented languages, not functional languages.
+Because the problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
+You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.

+You wanted to create a Banana class that inherits form the Gorilla class which in turn inherits from the Jungle class and in the end you got a 'gorilla holding the banana and the entire jungle'.

+### __Duplication By Necessity Problem__
+To fix a problem or introduce a new feature in a series of classes coupled by inheritance you start from the top level class and build your way down.
+In effect you end up duplicating your code along the way - that is not [DRY](#DRY) code.

+### __Tight Coupling Problem__
+A parent and child class are tightly coupled.
+Any changes made to one of these classes could in effect break the other class.

 ## Operand
 The object of an operation.